ipaytotaltd/ipaytotal-hostedpage/README.md

  ### 3 Response from iPaytotal

- <p>After Credit card form fill up, user need to press Pay button.
-This request will take some time, if user card has 3D secure feature enabled, it will also redirect to 3D secure page, where user will asked to input PIN or OTP if asked.
-After all process complete, user will be redirect to merchant website according to transaction status.</p>
+ <p>After Credit card form is completely filled up, the user must press the Pay button.
+This request will take some time, if user card has 3D secure feature enabled, it will also redirect the process to a 3D secure page, where user will be asked to input PIN or OTP if asked.
+After the entire process is complete, user will be redirected to the merchant website and will reflect the transaction status.</p>

- <p>If transaction will be success, user will redirect to ”response_url” with response in query string as below:</p>
+ <p>If transaction is successful, the user will be redirected to ”response_url” with the response in query string like the one below:</p>

  <p>https://ipaytotal.solutions/success?status=success&message=Your%20transaction%20was%20success&order_id=20190000458521&sulte_apt_no=456789521365</p>

- <p>If the transaction will fail, user will redirect to also  “response_url” with response in query string as bellow:</p>
+ <p>If the transaction fails, the user will redirect as well to “response_url” with the response query string similar to the one belw:</p>

  <p>https://ipaytotal.solutions/fail?status=fail&message=Activity%20limit%20exceeded.&order_id=20190000458521&sulte_apt_no=456789521365</p>